natefaubion/matches.js/README.md

 Separate matches for multiple arguments with a comma.
 Since you can pass any number of arguments to functions in Javascript, Matches.js is not strict and will happily combine patterns for varying numbers of arguments.
-However, matches.js is strict on the humber of arguments within the pattern.
+However, Matches.js is strict on the number of arguments within the pattern.

 ```js
 var myfn = pattern({